jwong0205/homepage/_pages/about.md

 👨🏻‍💻 I'm a Data and Modeling Analyst at the Super Members Council and a Visiting Scholar at Deakin University.

-🏢 I have broad experience across academia, government, and the private sector.
+🏢 I bring extensive experience across academia, government, and the private sector, with a strong focus on applied research, economic modelling, and data-driven insights.

 🎓 I hold a Ph.D. in Finance from Deakin University and a BCom (Hons) in Actuarial Studies from Monash University.